Thanksgiving and encouragement. 2:13-17

 Knowledge is power

 In marriage counselling, it is often said that marital problems develop where there are unrealistic expectations.
-If young people have false expectations about their relationship then they will inevitably be frustrated, hurt, angry, disappointed, and sad.
+If young people have false expectations about their relationships then they will inevitably be frustrated, hurt, angry, disappointed, and sad.
 Their false expectations will destroy their marriage.
-Feelings are prompted by preconceived ideas, and are followed up by emotionally driven action supported by face-saving rationalizations.
+As professional counselors remind us, feelings are prompted by preconceived ideas which and are followed up by emotionally driven action supported by face-saving rationalizations.
 So, getting the expectations right can save a whole lot of pain.

 In the Christian life, false information, as to the intentions of God, or the assumed perfection of Christian living, can lead to depression and even a questioning of our faith.
 If we believe God is our healer, then we are in trouble when sickness strikes.
 If we believe our brothers and sisters are perfectly principled in their service to Christ, then we are bound for a big let-down when the "old Adam" raises his head.
 God will do what he promised, and our brothers will do what they are able.